A Digital Audio Workstation is the key component of your music production setup.

 If you've been using GarageBand for a while and want to have a similar workspace, with more professional features, Logic Pro X is a safe bet.
 Both of these are Apple products, and they're extremely similar in layout, so transitioning to a professional environment is quick and easy.

 You can also use GarageBand on your iPhone, iPad and Mac computer.
-And the mobile version of GarageBand is one of the better free DAWs available for portable devices.
+And the mobile version of GarageBand is one of the best free DAWs available for portable devices.
 GarageBand is also cross platform, which means the stuff you make on your iPhone, or iPad can be transferred straight to your Mac, Macbook, iMac etc.

 If you've got iCloud drive, you can save the projects there and then open them on your computer, for greater functionality and ease-of-use.